-To ensure the independence of Internal Audit, the Chief Audit Officer, a senior position within the Group, reports functionally to the respective independent Chairs of CGL and its subsidiary Audit Committees, and has a secondary reporting line to the CGL Chief Executive Officer and Deputy Chief Executive Officer.
-The CGL Board Audit Committee approves the performance evaluation, appointment, or removal of the Chief Audit Officer, and reviews his/her annual remuneration each year.
+To ensure the independence of Internal Audit, the Chief Audit Officer reports functionally to the respective independent Chairs of CGL and its subsidiaries' Audit Committees, and has a secondary reporting line to the CGL Chief Executive Officer.
+The CGL Audit Committee approves the performance evaluation, appointment, or removal of the Chief Audit Officer, and reviews his/her annual remuneration each year.

 Internal Audit is functionally independent from the activities audited and the day-to-day internal control processes of Convex and is therefore able to conduct assignments on its own initiative, with free and unfettered access to people and information, in respect of any relevant department, establishment or function of the organisation, including the activities of subsidiaries and outsourced activities.
 The Chief Audit Officer and audit staff are not authorised to perform any operational duties for CIL or the wider Group or direct the activities of any employee not employed by Internal Audit.
+Internal Audit maintains policies and procedures to ensure that potential conflicts of interest of audit staff are managed appropriately to maintain Internal Audit's independence.

-To ensure that the system of governance works efficiently and effectively, Internal Audit will work together and co-operate with the other assurance functions in an appropriate open and collegiate way (for example, Risk Management and Compliance).
+To ensure that the system of governance works efficiently and effectively, Internal Audit will work together and cooperate with the other assurance functions in an appropriate open and collegiate way (for example, Risk Management and Compliance).
 Where such co-operation takes place, the work will be planned and carried out in such a way as to ensure that the independence and objectivity of Internal Audit remain safeguarded.